mallikaparulekar/gene_sequence_clusteringV2/README.md

 My clustering method aims to cluster these sequences to be able to better understand the diversity in these genes.

 Index:

 crossValV2: The cross validation code that approximates the correct number of clusters for the sequences
 orderByCluster: Clusters the given data into the # of clusters given by crossVal2
+realRefinedGen: The code I use to generate my synthetic data (with varying alpha to vary noise and cluster distributions in data)

 Some datasets I am working with
 newFlyData: genetic sequences from the drusophila melanogaster genome that I am working with.(Data obtained from: 	Ni T.,  Corcoran D.L.,  Rach E.A.,  Song S.,  Spana E.P.,  Gao Y.,  Ohler U.,  Zhu J..
 A paired-end sequencing strategy to map the complex landscape of transcription initiation, Nat.
 Methods , 2010, vol. 7 (pg.
 521-527)